-Amendment to PBE IPSAS 2 Statement of Cash Flows
+PBE IPSAS 2 Statement of Cash Flows

 An amendment to PBE IPSAS 2 Statement of Cash Flows requires entities to provide disclosures that enable users of the financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
 This amendment is effective for annual periods beginning on or after 1 January 2021, with early application permitted.
-The Council does not intend to early adopt the amendment.
+The Council intends to apply the amendment in the year of this plan.